Karen Hodgson MA(ED); UKCP; MBACP; PGHYP; EMDR; DIP COUNS; RELATE TRAINED;

 Contrary to popular belief, hypnosis is not a state of deep sleep.
-Instead, it induces an altered or natural state of relaxation, one by which you are still in control at all times.
+Instead, it induces an altered or natural state of relaxation through focused attention, reducing peripheral awareness yet still feeling in control at all times.

 It is considered that hypnosis works by switching off the analytical left hand side of the brain, so that the non-analytical right hand side of the brain can become more alert.
 Whilst your mind is in an enhanced state of awareness, you will be concentrating entirely on the therapist's voice.
 In this state, the conscious mind is suppressed and the subconscious mind in revealed.
 When the mind is relaxed, this allows ideas, concepts, lifestyle adaptions and active thoughts or post hypnotic suggestions to be placed in your mind, i.e. the seeds towards positive change.
 These suggestions are specific to your needs and serve to help you to achieve the unique goals you formulated during the early stages of the therapy, and therefore create your desired change.

-(1) Hypnosis: This treatment used in hypnotherapy for a range of emotional and nervous disorders.
+This treatment used in hypnotherapy for a range of emotional and nervous disorders.
 Hypnosis creates a deeply relaxed state in which mental stress and bodily tensions are reduced.
 In this relaxed state, the mind is usually more open to the process of change.
-The client and therapist can work safely together, using an agreed approach, to enhance mental, physical and emotional well being
+The client and therapist can work safely together, using an agreed approach, to enhance mental, physical and emotional well being.

 What else I am trained to offer you?

-I offer a range of psycho-therapeutic interventions besides hypnosis and have a very well established background in psycho-therapeutic counselling, including Couple & Relationship Counselling, (I am RELATE trained); and Psycho-Sexual Counselling.
+I offer a range of psycho-therapeutic interventions besides hypnosis and have a very well established background in psycho-therapeutic counselling, including Couple & Relationship and Psycho-Sexual Counselling.

-My work around trauma includes:- rape, road traffic accidents & accidents in the workplace; victims of crime and child sexual abuse, harassment, bullying, death of a child, phobias, social anxiety, addictions/compulsions, pornography mis-use, nail-biting, weight loss, fear of wasps/spiders,snakes and others phobias, smoking cessation and IBS.
+My work around trauma includes many issues such as:- rape, road traffic accidents & accidents in the workplace; victims of crime and child sexual abuse, harassment, bullying, death of a child or other loved one, phobias, social anxiety, addictions/compulsions, pornography mis-use, nail-biting, weight loss, fear of wasps/spiders, snakes and others phobias, smoking cessation and IBS.